 The company is one of four owned by Freedom Financial Network.
-The other three companies are Freedom Debt Relief, Bills.com and Consolidation Plus.
+The other three are Freedom Debt Relief, Bills.com, and Consolidation Plus.

 FreedomPlus was launched in 2014 and is based in San Mateo, CA. The company’s founder and CEO is Andrew Housser, a Stanford University grad who has worked at Freedom Financial Network and Bills.com since 2002.

 Is FreedomPlus the right lender for your particular situation?
-That’s a question we want to answer in this review and to do it we’ll talk about the following aspects of this company’s loans:
+That’s a question we want to answer in this review and to do it, we’ll talk about the following aspects of their loans:

 - How the application works

 - What the rates, fees, and loan amounts are

 - What other people are saying about their experience with the company

 We’ll finish up the review with a general overview of the site’s pros and cons.